I know how you feel.

 Here are two great examples from the guys over at DigitalMarketer:

-Savvy marketers use them to perpetually top up their business with new faces, and wallet-ready leads.
+Savvy marketers use them to perpetually top up their business with new faces, wallet-ready leads, and even customers.

 But they serve another great purpose as well.

-Because most frontend ads are targeting conversions, people are being driven to funnels that exist on your site.
+Because most feeder ads are targeting conversions, people are being driven to funnels and pages of yours.

 Take a guess how many people end up having a look around?

-Other times frontend funnels get people to look deeper into you and your business as a result of simply being shown an advert.
+Other times feeder funnels get people to look deeper into you and your business as a result of simply being shown an advert.

-Think about how many times a paid ad has caught your attention and you’ve ended up on someone’s profile and then their website?
+Think about how many times a paid ad has caught your attention and you’ve ended up on someone’s profile, liked their page, and then checked out their website?

-One of the lesser spoken about side effects of these types of ads is social growth.
+One of the lesser discussed side effects of these types of ads is social growth.

 So not only are you growing your traffic, but you get to boost your social profiles too!